Fair and Square: Cake-Cutting in Two Dimensions: Impossibility Results

-\begin{claim} \end{claim} \begin{proof} Let $I_{4}$ be the set of 4 pools shown in Figure \ref{fig:impossibility-half-plane}/a.
-Assume the side-length of each pool is $\epsilon\leq0.01$ and that their bottom-left corner is in $(0,0)$, $(5,0)$, $(0,10)$, $(-5,0)$.
-We now examine the squares in $C$ that touch two pools: \begin{itemize} \item Every square touching $(5,0)$ and another pool must contain the point x $(4,4.5)$ in its interior. \item Every square touching $(-5,0)$ and another pool must contain the point -x $(-4,4.5)$. \item Every square touching $(0,0)$ and another pool must touch either $(4,4.5)$ or $(-4,4.5)$ or both. \end{itemize} Hence, in every set of three squares touching two pools, at least two must overlap.
-Hence, in any set of three disjoint squares, at least one of them touches at most one pool.
-The agent receiving this square has a value of at most $1/4$.\end{proof} \begin{claim} For every odd $n\geq3$:
+\begin{claim} \end{claim} \begin{proof} Let $P_4$ be the set of 4 pools shown in Figure \ref{fig:impossibility-half-plane}/a.
+Assume the side-length of each pool is $\epsilon\leq0.01$ and that their bottom-left corner is in $(-5,0)$, $(0,0)$, $(0,10)$, $(5,0)$.
+We prove that $P_4$ supports at most 2 squares.
+Examine the squares in $C$ that touch two pools of $P_4$: \begin{itemize} \item Every square touching $(5,0)$ and another pool must contain the point x $(4,4.5)$ in its interior. \item Every square touching $(-5,0)$ and another pool must contain the point -x $(-4,4.5)$. \item Every square touching $(0,0)$ and another pool must touch either x or -x or both. \end{itemize} Hence, in every set of three squares, each of which touches two pools of $P_4$, at least two squares must overlap.
+Hence, $P_4$ supports at most two squares.
+Hence, in any allocation to three agents, at least one of them receives at most 1/4 of the total value. \end{proof} \begin{claim} For every $n\geq2$: